 If you run a photography blog, don’t treat it as your portfolio.
 A portfolio is aimed at showcasing your best photos to impress clients.
 Your blog, on the other hand, is intended to tell a story.

 Display only as many photographs as necessary to complete your story.
 Illustrate your thoughts with these images.
-In my opinion, four or five photos per 1000 words is ideal although in most cases, the final number of images you need depends on the topic you are blogging about.
+In my opinion, four or five photos per 1000 words are ideal, although in most cases, the final number of images you need depends on the topic you are blogging about.

 2. Optimize Images For Speed

 Photos can cause a usability issue if they’re too large.
-In order to improve your web site performance, you need to optimize your image file sizes and make them easy to download as fast as possible.
+To improve your website performance, you need to optimize your image file sizes and make them easy to download as fast as possible.

 There are also a few other tools that can compress your photos, for example, Smash.it from Yahoo or specific plugins for WordPress, like WP Smush It.
 If you need more tools, check out the plugins in this post.